nhorton06/DBDPrediction/README.md

 - No user session tracking or logging of predictions

 **Data Privacy**:
-- Optionally exlude training data (`DBDData.csv`) from repository via `.gitignore` (not entirely necessary at this moment, so I just kept it)
+- Optionally exclude training data (`DBDData.csv`) from repository via `.gitignore` (not entirely necessary at this moment, so I just kept it)
 - Model/weight files (.pkl) excluded to prevent accidental data leakage

 ### Operations & Risk Management